ignitewtk/AI-Searching/AI-ShortestPathApp/readme.md

 <b> State </b>
+Using this class, we can easily extend our solution from BFS to heuristic-based methods, like A*.
 > Properties
 - Coord: an integer tuple (int, int) representing the coordination of an instance of <i>State<i> in the maze.
 - Heu: a decimal storing the heuristic value of an instance of <i>State<i>.